 Mutual Fire Insurance now offers more flexibility for policyholders with a new option to pay your insurance policy online!
 Beginning August 1, 2023, new and renewing policyholders may choose credit...
 Read more →

-Personal information is collected by Mutual Fire and its representatives for the purposes of establishing and maintaining communications with customers; assessing insurance applications including underwriting and pricing policies; verifying information; investigating and paying claims; detecting and preventing fraud; analyzing business results; and acting as required or authorized by the law.
+Personal information is collected by Mutual Fire Insurance and its representatives for the purposes of establishing and maintaining communications with customers; assessing insurance applications including underwriting and pricing policies; verifying information; investigating and paying claims; detecting and preventing fraud; analyzing business results; and acting as required or authorized by the law.

-Mutual Fire identifies to our customers the rationale for collecting the personal information at or prior to its actual collection.
+Mutual Fire Insurance identifies to our customers the rationale for collecting the personal information at or prior to its actual collection.
 Our consumers in turn must consent to its collection implicitly, or expressly.
 It’s our promise to ensure that the personal information collected on our customers is only used for the purpose for which it was originally intended.

 We take our commitment to protecting personal information seriously.